adiavolo/RFP-Extractor/README.md

-No, the hyperlinks in the README are **internal navigation links** (not external URLs).
-They work in Markdown viewers and on GitHub to jump to different sections of the document.

-Let me reorder the README with installation and project structure at the beginning:

----

 # 📚 **RFP Data Extraction System**

 An advanced **Retrieval-Augmented Generation (RAG)** system for automated extraction of structured data from Request for Proposal (RFP) documents.
 The system processes multi-format procurement documents (PDFs, HTML) and extracts critical bidding information with high accuracy, comprehensive provenance tracking, and full transparency.